 Slow page loading time

 Page loading time is the time it takes for a page to load on a web browser.
-This means that the user has to wait before seeing the content on the screen.
+This means the user must wait before seeing the content on the screen.

 It is usually measured in milliseconds or even seconds.
-If you have a slow page loading time, then it will be very frustrating for the users to visit your site and get information about the products and services that you are offering.
+If you have a slow page loading time, it will be very frustrating for the users to visit your site and get information about your products and services.

 Best Practices to Prevent Pogo Sticking